open-feature/dotnet-sdk-contrib/src/OpenFeature.Contrib.Providers.Flagd/README.md

 }
 ```

-By default the in-process provider will attempt to validate the flag configurations against the [Flags](https://flagd.dev/schema/v0/flags.json) and targeting [JSON](https://flagd.dev/schema/v0/targeting.json) schemas.
+By default the in-process provider will attempt to validate the flag configurations against the [Flags](https://flagd.dev/schema/v0/flags.json) and [targeting](https://flagd.dev/schema/v0/targeting.json) schemas.
 If validation fails a warning log will be generated.
 You must configure a logger using the FlagdConfigBuilder.
 The in-process provider uses the Microsoft.Extensions.Logging abstractions.

 ```
 var logger = loggerFactory.CreateLogger<Program>();